jujare/GettingAndCleaningDataCourseProject/CodeBook.md

 * Subject indicates the identity of the subject involved in the observation.
 * Activity indicates the activity performed in the observation.

+## Units
+* All variables except 'Subject' and 'Activity' are of numeric type.
+These are averages of normalized values which are bounded within [-1, 1].
+* Subject is of integer type which indicates the identity of the subject involved in the observation.
+* Activity is of Factor type which indicates the type of activity being performed in the observation.

 # Preparing tidy data

 Following tasks were performed in the run_analysis.R script: